Recognizing the first signs and symptoms of pregnancy

 • Beta-hCG maintains stomach acidity and slows down digestive functions.
 It also stimulates the secretion of estrogens, known to promote nausea and vomiting.

-Nausea can be accompanied by digestive problems (heartburn, gastro-oesophageal reflux, intestinal cramps...).
+Nausea can therefore be accompanied by digestive problems (heartburn, gastro-oesophageal reflux, intestinal cramps...).
 To relieve nausea, limit your consumption of acidic foods, for example.

-6. Frequent need to urinate
+6. Frequent urination

 A woman starting a pregnancy often feels the need to urinate more frequently.
 This pregnancy symptom results from the pressure exerted by the uterus on the bladder, but also from the increased blood flow in the pelvic region.
 As a result, the kidneys have to filter a greater quantity of liquid, which increases the number of daily micturitions.

-7. Mood and emotion changes
+7. Mood and emotional changes

 These pregnancy symptoms are common during the first three months.
-By listening to your body and your moods, you may be able to sense that you're pregnant. l
+By listening to your body and your moods, you may be able to sense that you're pregnant.

 8. Disturbed sleep